hashicorp/terraform-provider-aws/website/docs/r/dx_gateway_association.html.markdown

 * `dx_gateway_id` - (Required) The ID of the Direct Connect gateway.
 * `vpn_gateway_id` - (Required) The ID of the VGW with which to associate the gateway.
-* `allowed_prefixes` - (Optional) The Amazon VPC prefixes to advertise to the Direct Connect gateway.
+* `allowed_prefixes` - (Optional) VPC prefixes (CIDRs) to advertise to the Direct Connect gateway.
+Defaults to the CIDR block of the VPC associated with the Virtual Gateway.
+To enable drift detection, must be configured.

 ## Attributes Reference